 Not exactly what you were looking for?
 That’s OK!

 We came up with classroom advent calendar ideas that will help you manage all that excitement buzzing around your classroom as you lead up to winter break and add a little bit of magic to the days of December too!
 Oh, and since we know you can only do so much, we’ve kept it simple with just 10 days of fun … just enough for fun but not too much to add a burden to your plate.

 OK, you’re probably familiar with advent calendars that have little boxes with windows that can be opened each day during Advent to reveal a trinket or treat.
 If you’re feeling especially crafty, go ahead and make it happen.
 But we know you’ve got a lot to get through in these last few weeks before the end of the year, so we came up with a classroom advent calendar display that won’t take a day and a half to set up.

 You will need the following:

-- cute holiday-themed decorations (I used our FREE Paper Bag Holiday – Puppet Making Activity, Holiday Page Borders – Landscape, and Holiday-Themed Letters and Number Pennant Banners – Color)
+- Cute holiday-themed decorations (We used our Paper Bag Holiday Puppets, Holiday Page Borders – Landscape, and Holiday-Themed Letters and Number Pennant Banners – Color)

-- 10 manilla envelopes or manilla folders (I’ve used manilla folders cut in half!)
+- 10 manilla envelopes or manilla folders (We used manilla folders cut in half!)

-- Some Christmas-colored ribbon to link your days
+- Some colored ribbon to link your days

 Even though they’re printable, these activities aren’t just worksheets.
-We’ve selected a fantastic array of craft, STEM, literacy, numeracy, and hands-on activities for your students to enjoy!
-Follow our suggested order of activities, or choose your own from our Christmas Resource Collection.
+We’ve selected a fantastic array of craft, STEM, literacy, math, and hands-on activities for your students to enjoy!

 Classroom Advent Calendar Activities